philals/git-duet-vscode/README.md

 ## Known Issues

 Very untested.
 I have not used it for a full day yet.
-Publishing now to get feedback from the team
+Publishing now to get feedback from the team.

+Windows: It seems VSCode does not load your .bash_profile by default - unless you are launching VSCode via `code .`.
+Therefore use `code .` from the command line to launch VSCode. (https://github.com/Microsoft/vscode/issues/8434#issuecomment-229310561)

 ## Release Notes

+### 0.0.5
+- Don't do status bar if `git duet` fails
 ### 0.0.4
 - Changes to shelljs for Windows
 ### 0.0.3